Allisonwonderlax13/https-github.com-obsproject-obs-studio./GPU-Overload-Issues.md

-# GPU Overload Issues - Causes and Solutions Guide
+# Causes and Solutions Guide

 This guide contains an explanation for the common issues that will cause OBS, or a game you may be playing, to suffer performance issues while trying to stream or record.